9 min read

 And they’re not just winging it.
 Joburgers move with purpose, often to very specific parts of Cape Town.
 This guide breaks down everything you need to know before making the move:

-If you're serious about relocating or just flirting with the idea, this is your roadmap to making the move from Joburg to Cape Town.
+If you're serious about relocating or just flirting with the idea, this is your roadmap to making the move from Johannesburg to Cape Town.

 Wise Move's migration doesn’t just show that people are moving, it shows where they're going and why it matters.

-Out of 7,673 total relocations to Cape Town in 2024, 1,601 were from Gauteng.
+Out of 7,673 total interprovincial relocations in 2025, 1,154 were from Gauteng to the Western Cape.
 And those Joburgers showed clear preferences for specific suburbs,

 • Durbanville: Joburgers' first choice thanks to its family-friendly lifestyle.
 It's got top schools, wine estates, a quiet suburban feel and is easily accessible to the city hub.